 What is Amazon Prime Day?

-Prime Day 2019 will be the fifth annual Prime Day Amazon has hosted.
+Prime Day 2019 is the fifth annual Prime Day Amazon has hosted.
 The first was in the summer of 2015 when Amazon was celebrating its 20th birthday, but it was such a success that it has now become a yearly deals event.

 2018's Prime Day featured more than one million deals globally, and Amazon delivered 40% more Spotlight deals in the UK than in 2017.

 It's available for Prime members only, so you'll need to be signed up to Amazon Prime in order to take advantage of Prime deals.
-Sign up to Amazon Prime or its 30-day free trial before the day to get access to deals.
+Sign up to Amazon's 30-day free trial to get access to deals next year.

 If you're new to Amazon Prime and want to find out more about it, we have an article all about Amazon Prime benefits here.
 In a nutshell, Amazon Prime is a service that started out as a way to get unlimited next day delivery, but has since evolved to include additional benefits such as access to Amazon's Netflix rival Prime Video.